React inside Aurelia

 .start();

-Then, use it in a view:
+Then, reference the wrapper in a view:

 <!-- src/my-view.html -->